 Mileage Allowance Relief

 If you use your own car for work, you may be able to claim an additional tax rebate for mileage.
 You can claim up to 45p per mile for each business journey you make – for example, you may be a domestic nurse who visits patients in their own home.
-If you receive less than 45p per mile for from your employer, you can claim tax relief on the difference from HMRC.
+If you receive less than 45p per mile from your employer, you can claim tax relief on the difference from HMRC.

 Shoes and stockings/tights allowance

 You can claim an allowance of £12 per year if you are required to wear special types of shoes (eg non-slip) in the workplace.
-If you are required to wear stocking/tights (or socks for men) of a particular color, then you can claim additional tax relief of £6 per year.
+If you are required to wear stockings/tights (or socks for men) of a particular color, then you can claim additional tax relief of £6 per year.